WebRTC For The Curious #

-Who is this book for. #
+Who this book is for: #

 - Developers who don’t even know what WebRTC solves, and want to learn more.

-- Someone who is already building with WebRTC but wants to know more beyond the APIs.
+- Someone who is already building with WebRTC, but wants to know more beyond the APIs.

-- Established Developer who needs help debugging.
+- Established developers who need help debugging.

 - WebRTC implementer who needs clarification on a specific part.